-1. In one interview, one frustrated business leader declared, “Our people have all gone through new product development training and we’re still not generating successful new launches.”
+1. In an interview, one frustrated business leader declared, “Our people have all gone through new product development training and we’re still not generating successful new launches.”
 When asked about his role, we discovered that his priority was today’s business, not ownership of the growth process.
 He attended most gate reviews, but didn’t challenge the team to validate their positions.
 And when the team asked for Voice of the Customer (VOC) quantitative research funding, they were told they would have to settle for interviews they had to do themselves.

 2. While engaged in a market validation workshop, a team’s description of their qualitative learnings fell short of expectations.
-When we reviewed their approach, we learned that they did not have a shared understanding of how their growth process worked.
+When we reviewed their approach, we learned that they did not have a shared understanding of how their company’s growth process worked.
 That contributed to them not being able to express their concept well.
-The team had skipped steps in doing the market validation, so their understanding of the market was limited.
+The team had skipped steps in the market validation, so their understanding of the market was limited.
 Unfortunately, executives did not demand the team meet a well-defined set of expectations.
 This is a common practice in our findings.

 Success stories clearly demonstrate the importance of an integrated mindset/skillset/toolset view of new business development.
-In every case, we found explicit links between how leaders lead, how the organization did their work, and how they utilized quality tools.
-Detached leadership always results in poor performance.
+In every case, we found explicit links between how leaders lead, how the organization did their work, and how they used quality tools.
+Detached leadership always resulted in poor performance.
 Engaged leadership is necessary but is insufficient by itself.
 Enabling the development of organizational skillsets and operational toolsets is the cornerstone of leadership.

-The key take-away is that Leadership Mindset, Organizational Skillset, and Operational Toolset must all function well and together to make business growth happen.
+Leadership Mindset, Organizational Skillset, and Operational Toolset must all function well and together to make business growth happen.